olitrussle/blog/_posts/2017-04-25-what-documents-do-you-need-for-a-mortgage.md

 Council tax bills, utility bills, and bank statements are all accepted forms of address ID.
 They must be dated within the last three months.

+### If you’re self-employed (as a Sole Trader/Limited Company Director/Partnerships/LLP), in addition to the documents above, there are some extra documents you’ll need to provide:

+- 2 to 3 years SA302s and 2 to 3 years accounts

+- Some lenders will also ask for 3 months business bank statements.

 ### If you’re buying a home, you’ll need to provide a few extra documents.
 **You’ll need:**